zentity-io/zentity-ui/README.md

 zentity-ui is the official user interface for **[zentity](https://zentity.io/)**.

 **⚠️ Experimental - Not ready for production.** zentity-ui is suitable only for development at this time.
 Things are expected to be unstable until its first beta release, which is targeted for May 2021.
-Currently there is little documentation, no automated testing, no semantic versioning, and no settled conventions for its interfaces or configurations.
+Currently there is little documentation, little automated testing, no semantic versioning, and no settled conventions for its interfaces or configurations.

 ## Getting started for development